r0hitm/devavatar/src/content/blog/adding-i18n-to-astrojs.md

 Let's setup lang attribute on our root layout using `Astro.currentLocale`.
 I setup this on my root layout html lang attribute, and input to format date.

+## creating locales text mapping

+It turns out I really don't want to rewrite my site pages again in different langauge when most of the layout/code is same w/ minimal text changes.

+~~SO, I am creating `/src/i18n/locales-map.ts` that export keys for each language that maps to localized texts. using layout files as template for all locales via this approach.~~

+create `i18n/en.ts`, `i18n/ja.ts` and `i18n/index.ts` w/ two objects, using en's to typecheck ja's against for consistency. with a helper function in index.ts

+add those to the pages/layouts.